nikoo99m/Yummy-web-application/README.md

 - **Backend:** Built using Spring Boot for RESTful API development.
 - **Database:** PostgreSQL is used for data storage.
-- **Frontend:** Currently under development, designed to be dynamic and user-interactive.
+- **Frontend:** Built with HTML, CSS, and JavaScript, featuring a responsive, user-friendly UI with intuitive navigation, dynamic filtering, and seamless interactions for an enhanced user experience (UX).
 - **Docker:** Containers for consistent application runtime.
 - **Maven:** Dependency management and project build tool.